emard/ulx3s/doc/MANUAL.md

 connectors then more than 0.5A may be required - board can draw 2-3A when externally loaded.

+On J2 connector there are 2 pins for 5V external power input and output.
+They are located on top right, near pin labeled 27 and US2 connector.
+On PCB v2.0 and later boards, both J2 5V pins are connected to US2 5V but there are onboard jumpers which can be carefully cut and schottky diodes soldered on their pads to route the 5V power in and/or out of the board.

+Powering only from 3.3V is not possible because switching regulators need 5V to generate 2.5V and 1.1V.

+Switching regulators use ferrite core coils L1,L2,L3 which can saturate at magnetic fields above 0.3T.
+Never approach neodymium magnets near powered board.

 # Low Power Mode

 RTC without battery will keep waking up the board as factory default.